zhaokun-wang/Best-Practice-MHPC/README.md

 - [x] Profiling
 - [x] README update of code how works
 - [x] Doxygen generation of docs
+- [x] Implementation of Non Blocking communication on MPI
+- [x] Benchmarks on non blocking communication on MPI
+- [ ] CUDA kernel version
 - [x] presentation

 ---